-- New construction and rehabilitation projects are eligible for a fixed tax credit of not less than 9 percent if placed in service after January 1, 2015, or 70 percent of the present value. - Projects financed with tax exempt bonds under IRC Section 103 or involving the acquisition of existing buildings (when combined with substantial rehabilitation) are eligible for the 30 percent present value Tax Credit. - Projects located in Qualified Census Tracts, or other tracts as defined in this QAP, are eligible for a boost to their eligible basis of up to 3O percent as needed to guarantee the project's financial feasibility.
+- New construction and rehabilitation projects are eligible for a fixed tax credit of not less than 9% if placed in service after July 30, 2008. - Projects financed with tax exempt bonds under IRC Section 103 or involving the acquisition of existing buildings (when combined with substantial rehabilitation) are eligible for the 30% present value tax credit. - Projects located in Qualified Census Tracts, or other tracts as defined in this QAP, are eligible for a boost to their eligible basis of up to 30% as needed to guarantee the project's financial feasibility.

 A reservation of tax credits is made after DHCD does an initial review of the development budget sources-and-uses statement to determine the project's feasibility and is conditioned upon the development's sponsor meeting certain requirements, described in this QAP.
 Those applicants satisfying the requirements will be given an allocation of tax credits.
-If the development is placed in service in the year of allocation, it qualifies for an allocation and IRS Form 8609 will be issued on or before December 31.
+If the development is placed in service in the year of allocation, it qualifies for an allocation for that year and IRS Form(s) 8609 will be issued on or before December 31.
 If the development is not placed in service in the year of allocation, the Sponsor/Developer can request a Carryover Allocation (see Carryover Allocation Application section below).
 Upon this request, DHCD will review the development budget for continued feasibility to reflect any changes in the development's cost and/or financial structure, before granting a carryover allocation.
 After a building has been placed in service (that is the building rehabilitation is substantially complete and/or Certificates of Occupancy are received), the Sponsor/Developer will request IRS Form(s) 8609 to begin claiming the Tax Credit on its federal tax return.
 A final analysis will be performed at the time of placement in service to determine the final Tax Credit Allocation Amount, which is the lesser of: (1) the tax credits necessary to make the development feasible; or (2) the amount of the earlier carryover allocation.